thirumurthis/Learnings/kafka/SpringKafka_Serializer_with_NULLKeyDeserializer.md

+## Spring Boot NullKeySerializer - Handle Kafka payload with null keys

-In this article explained how to extend the Spring Boot Kafka Serializer to handle payload that contains null keys in a Map when sending messages to Kafka topic.
+In this article detailed how the default Spring Boot Kafka JSON Serializer can be extended with NullKeySerializer implementation to handle payload when message with map contains null keys.
+The default JSON Serializer throws exception when payload message to Kafka topic with null keys.

-Pre-requisites:
+### Pre-requisites:
   - Kafka cluster running in 9092 port

-In Message Oriented Middleware (MOM) based distributed application the payload messages communicate between system over network.
-There are scenarios like the payload containing null key when messages contains Map.
-The default Spring Boot JSON serializer will throw exception when trying to serialize map with null keys.
-Below is how the exception message looks for example.
+In Message Oriented Middleware (MOM) based distributed application, the payload messages communicate between system over network.
+There are scenarios where the payload may contain maps with null key.
+As mentioned above default Spring Boot JSON serializer will throw exception and exception message looks like below.

 ```
 Servlet.service() for servlet [dispatcherServlet] in context with path [] threw exception [Request processing failed: org.apache.kafka.common.errors.SerializationException: Can't serialize data [MapInputData(messageInfo={null=the key is null explicitly, 1=the key is one non-null}, date=Sun Mar 26 14:40:29 PDT 2023)] for topic [input-topic]] with root cause
 ```

-This blog explains how we can extend default Spring JSON Serializer implementing custom null serilaizer so the payload message will null key map data can be sent to Kafka broker.

-How to handle null key in payload when sending message to Kafka?
+## Brief steps on how to handle null key in the payload:

- - First  the default spring JSON serializer class `org.springframework.kafka.support.serializer.JsonSerializer` should be extended and we should implement the NullKeySerializer.
+ - First  the extend the default spring JSON serializer class `org.springframework.kafka.support.serializer.JsonSerializer` and implement the NullKeySerializer.
   - Next, the extended custom serializer class should be configured in the spring kafka producer `spring.kafka.producer.value-serializer` property.

+### Code implementation

-- Below is the complete custom serialzier code that implements NullKeySeralizer.
+- The complete spring custom serialzier code that implements NullKeySeralizer:
     - In this class the Jackson ObjectMapper is created and configured the implemented NullKeySerializer.
 The ObjectMapper is also configured to load additional modules, to handle the Date in the payload.
    - The ObjectMapper is passed to the Spring Boot default JsonSerializer.